 - 1 large stalk celery , diced

 - 1 lb black-eyed peas , rinsed and picked through for stones

 - 2 bay leaves

 - Remove the ham hock and pick the meat off the bones, tearing it into small pieces.
 Discard the bones and return the meat to the soup.
-Return the soup to a boil and serve hot, garnished with the fresh chopped chives.
+Add salt and pepper to taste.
+Return the soup to a brief boil and serve hot, garnished with the fresh chopped chives.

 Adapted from Emeril Lagasse

 Originally published on The Daring Gourmet on October 7, 2013